Jeffrey L. Gurian

 Jeffrey L. Gurian is an American dentist and comedian.

 Early life

 Jeffrey Gurian was born on December 29, 1946 in the Bronx borough of New York City to parents Raymond Gurian, a liquor salesman, and Marjorie Gurian.
 Gurian attended William Taft High School and Hunter College for post-secondary school.
 After college, Gurian graduated from the Maurice H. Kornberg School of Dentistry at Temple University.
 There, according to The New York Times, he was "in constant trouble over his coiffure, his clothes and his laid-back lifestyle".

 Dental career

 After graduation, Gurian became a practicing dentist in the field of cosmetic dentistry, specializing in correcting misshapen teeth caused by birth defects, drugs such as tetracycline or conditions like obsessive teeth grinding.
 Until 1996, Gurian maintained a dental practice in New York City, in the neighborhood of Marble Hill.
-He then became an associate clinical professor at N.Y.U.
-College of Dentistry in the "Oral Medicine/Oro-Facial Pain Department", until 2011.